-Peter the Polar Bear is one of the Ulster Museum's most popular exhibits and is on display in the Window on Our World (Nature Zone).
+Peter the Polar Bear is one of the Ulster Museum's most popular exhibits.

-He was carefully prepared and mounted for display by the museum’s taxidermist Robert Davey and model maker Sam Anderson.
-Peter weighed over 360kg and is the largest animal ever mounted in Northern Ireland.
+Peter was carefully prepared and mounted for display by the museum’s taxidermist Robert Davey and model maker Sam Anderson.
+He weighed over 360kg and is the largest animal ever mounted in Northern Ireland.